lolipalooza/DateMachine-SexMachine/README.md

 Short-Term
 - Cheat to make all peds dissapear/reappear.
+- All those states that have two conditions to change: a rectangle click and a F press.
+Join the actions into only one block when leaving the state.
+- Make the F keypress work in actors offsets menu!
 - Update the documentation about how to use .ignored folder (the main readme says "read documentation in .ignored" and that documentation was moved to /docs).
 - Update the documentation about how to add new poses.